Inside the fight over electrifying the postal service’s cute new trucks

 When the U.S. Postal Service unveiled the duck-like design for its new mail truck last year, it said that the new design could run on either gas or electricity.
 But the agency now plans to make only 10% of its initial procurement of up to 165,000 trucks electric—despite President Biden’s goal to electrify the entire federal fleet by 2027, and the fact that it should be possible for USPS to save money by switching to EVs.
 Now activists are calling on the administration to step in and reverse the decision—and questioning the numbers behind the USPS’s decision making process.

-By one analysis from the nonprofit Atlas Public Policy, full electrification could save USPS an estimated $4.3 billion, because 97% of the vehicles the agency uses would have a lower total cost of ownership than the equivalent trucks or vans running on gas.
+By one analysis from policy analysis company Atlas Public Policy, full electrification could save USPS an estimated $4.3 billion, because 97% of the vehicles the agency uses would have a lower total cost of ownership than the equivalent trucks or vans running on gas.
 Even though the upfront cost of an EV is higher, it uses less energy in stop-and-go traffic, electricity is cheaper than gas, and electric vehicles have lower maintenance costs than older vehicles.
 (USPS’s current trucks, which are known for bursting into flames, have especially high maintenance costs, often costing thousands per vehicle per year.)

 “The routes are typically less than 100 miles a day, which is very helpful for charging,” says Nick Nigro, founder of Atlas Public Policy.
 “So you don’t necessarily need the longest range EV battery on the market to satisfy the vast majority of postal delivery fleets, and you can afford a smaller battery pack, which of course costs less.
 And because you’re traveling less than 100 miles or so a day on the typical route, you don’t need very high power charging at your depot overnight.
 That’s another cost savings compared to what other more demanding fleets might need.”